yakovliam/eyesocket/README.md

 # eyesocket

-A platform to freely express yourself without consequence
+A platform to freely express yourself.

 This client/server bundle is designed to create a space where you can speak your mind freely.

+# features

+This platform features a fully-functional chat application with a main hub server, 3rd party hosted servers (like discord), self-hosted-bots, and command processing engines.

 # symlinks